 Support Meals on Wheels of Chester County by starting your shopping at https://smile.amazon.com

-When you buy the bag, you’ll notice there’s a tag attached to it.
+When you buy a bag for $2.50 (anytime from ANY Giant) you’ll notice there’s a tag attached to it.
 Simply follow the instructions on the back of the tag:

 If the donation is not directed within 7 days of purchase, the donation will automatically go to the store’s selected non-profit beneficiary that month.